momer93/momer93.github.io/_projects/1_project.md

 <div class="caption">
     List of locally available raw materials
 </div>

+Through qualitative interviews, it was determined how they would normally use such a machine, what sizes and thicknesses of plate would they be normally cutting etc.

 The first proof of concept that was built in Oman was a low fidelity prototype.
 This was done to keep costs low and figure out the viability of the design quickly.
 The machine frame was designed from 2" (50mm) square steel profiles with a thickness of 2mm.
 These profiles were usually in surplus in such workshops, therefore even if there were leftovers, they could be reused in other projects.